Noorunnsa/Flask-App/pipeline/README.md

    - In the pipeline configuration, point the `Jenkinsfile` to the `pipeline/Jenkinsfile` directory in your repository.

 2. **Run the Pipeline**:
    - Trigger the pipeline.
-The pipeline will execute the stages outlined above, from building the Docker image to deploying the Flask app to AWS.
+The pipeline will execute the stages outlined below, from building the Docker image to deploying the Flask app to AWS.

-## Pipeline Overview
+## Pipeline Stages Overview

 ### 1. **Checkout main branch**
    - The pipeline starts by checking out the latest code from the `main` branch of the Flask-App repository.